aztecrex/presenter-webui/README.md

 ## Continuous Delivery

+The application is continually delivered using AWS CodePipeline and CodeBuild.

+`buildspec.yml` contains the build specification for AWS CodeBuild.

-The application is continually delivered and can be viewed on the [live site](https://present.banjocreek.io).
+The most recent deployment is available on the [live site](https://present.banjocreek.io).

-## Build
+## Build and Publish

 Build is based on Node and NPM.
 Local versions of the Purescript compiler, build tooling (Pulp), and dependency manager (Bower) are installed as part of prep.